mikolalysenko/array-trie/README.md

 array-trie
 ==========
 A [trie](http://en.wikipedia.org/wiki/Trie) data structure for arrays instead of strings.
 There are already many of these on npm, but this is the first one that operates on arrays instead of strings.
+Inputs can also be specified as 1D [ndarrays](https://github.com/mikolalysenko/ndarray).

 # Example